cunnyplapper/CuNNy/README.md

 Variants:
 - `RCAS`: Provide slightly sharper results for a very small cost in performance (which becomes negligible the bigger the model).
-- `DS`: Trained on images downsampled with Hermite and compressed to JPEG quality
+- `DS`: Trained to denoise & sharpen images.
-  75. It's kinda splodgy, but seems okay on some shows.
 - `NVL`: Trained on VN screenshots/CG.
-Amazing results.
-Will probably work great on regular artwork as well.
+Refines bilinear instead of FSR.

 # Training